-1. Check the rulebook
+1. Check the rule book

 The No. 1 rule to having a great time is knowing the rules of the venue where you’re tailgating.
-Every place is different, so check beforehand for some of these guidelines and maximize the good times:
+Every place is different, so check beforehand for some of these guidelines to maximize the good times:

 - Parking lot opening times

 - Regulations on pop-up tents, propane heaters and grills

 - Proper disposal of trash and coals from grills

 Premade and pre-prepared are key for pregame cuisine.
 Make your party more “Pinterest-ing” and easier to clean up by thinking beyond the basics of grilled burgers and hot dogs.
 Consider premade cold snacks like cream cheese veggie pinwheels or homemade buffalo chicken dip to complement the main courses.
 Trail mix, jerky and fresh fruit are also easy home runs.

 Speaking of cleaning, be a good citizen by picking up after yourself.
 Many parking lots that allow tailgating will have dumpsters, so bring several trash bags to keep your refuse contained and your area clean for future tailgaters.
 Extra points for bringing a bag for recyclables.
 Simply load up the bag in your vehicle and do your part to help the planet.